Genebrazley23/Genebrazley23/README.md

 - 👀 I’m interested in learning and gaining knowledge
 - 🌱 I’m currently learning more on bettering skills
-- 💞️ I’m looking to collaborate on
+- 📫 How to reach me brazley23@gmail.com
 - ⚡ Fun fact: I like to read or listen to a book a day